Harvcker/The-Totally-Balanced-Pack-Battle-Cats-Ultimate/README.md

-1. Put "Pack.json" in the "packs" folder
+1. Put the the folder in workspaces
-2. if your app is still running while doing this restart it afterwards
+3. if your app is still running while doing this restart it afterwards